estods3/PathPlanning-withGeneticAI/README.md

 This simulation is a useful demonstration for genetic AI's applications in autonomous vehicles or robotics.
 If you have enough computing power, you could use this to create a coordinate trajectory for your vehicle to navigate around an obstacle.

+## System Requirements

+You will need Python 3 to run this program.
+I tested it with Python 3.6.5 64 bit.
+You will also need a few Python modules.
+You can install these by typing 'pip install -r requirements.txt' in your cloned directory of this repository.

 ## Example:

 Clone or download the code and navigate to its directory in a terminal.